Primary & Secondary School Admissions September 2022

 2A and 2R will still be able to enter and exit through the normal route as they will not start their service until 9:15am and will pause at 3pm, resuming again at 4pm until 6pm.

-The vaccine will be available to anyone over the age of 16.
+The van carries both Pfizer (first and second dose) and Astra Zeneca (2nd dose only) and can currently vaccinate anyone 16 years and over.
 If you are concerned about vaccination and wish to visit the van there will be staff onsite able to talk to you.

 COVID Symptoms Reminder